sylvernbrown/azure-ad-2/README.md

 - Windows Server 2022
 - Windows 10 (21H2)

-<h2>High-Level Environment Setup Steps</h2>
+<h2>High-Level Setup & Deployment Steps</h2>

+- Install Active Directory on the Domain Controller VM
-- Set up a Domain Controller in Microsoft Azure
+- Create a Domain Admin user within the domain
+- Join Client-1 (VM #2) with the new domain (mydomain.com)
-- Set up Client-1 in Microsoft Azure
+- Set up Remote Desktop for non-administrative users on Client-1
-- Checking Connectivity

-<h2>Environment Set-Up Steps</h2>
+- Create additional users using PowerShell
+- Log on to Client-1 with a randomly generated user from PowerShell

+<h2>Setup & Deployment Steps</h2>

 <p>
 1) Log into <strong>dc-1</strong> and select <strong>"Add Roles and Features"</strong> in the Server Manager Dashboard.<br />